Guest Faculty Program

 As you design your courses, you might consider inviting an Oxy colleague to give a guest lecture, facilitate a class discussion, lead a class field trip or debate, give a performance, etc. The Center for Teaching Excellence believes that faculty learn from watching colleagues at work and that students benefit from being introduced to a different faculty’s perspective.

 Inviting faculty must be present at the class.
-After the class, the inviting faculty member is expected to write a (2-3 paragraph) review of the class, including how students benefited from the guest and what the inviting faculty member learned from his/her colleague’s approach.
-Once this is received, guest faculty will be compensated $150.
+After the class, the inviting faculty member is expected to write a 2-3 paragraph review of the class, that addresses the following: 1) a brief overview of the content of the class; 2) a discussion of how students benefited from the guest; and 3) a discussion of what the inviting faculty member learned from his/her colleague in terms of her/his area of expertise and/or pedagogical approach.
+Once this review is completed, the guest faculty member will be compensated $150.

-To apply for these funds, please contact Kristi Upson-Saia (email@example.com) at least two days in advance of the guest lecture, but note that funding is limited so be in touch with me as soon as possible to reserve your funds.
+To apply for these funds, please contact John T. Lang (firstname.lastname@example.org) at least two days in advance of the guest lecture.
+Note that funding is limited (and run out every year!) and awarded on a first-come, first-served basis, so it's best to reserve your funds as soon as you know your colleague will be visiting your class.

 *For budgetary reasons there will be a limit of one such honorarium per faculty member per semester.